anabraier/fitness-tracker-app/README.md

 ```

 ## Pages
-Splash Screen - Welcome page that shows up when spinning up initially
+Splash Screen - Welcome page that shows up when spinning up initially<br>
-Home Page - Home page that user can go to either login or signup page
+Home Page - Home page that user can go to either login or signup page<br>
-Login Page - Login Page where user can log in
+Login Page - Login Page where user can log in<br>
-SignUp Page - SignUp Page where user can sign up
+SignUp Page - SignUp Page where user can sign up<br>